 Evaluating the success and impact of TA for policy and planning can be challenging given its distal relationship to nutrition impact.
-To evaluate our TA, MQSUN+ has developed an assumption map to retrospectively assess TA assignments-considering if technical assistance activities led to the intended outputs and outcomes based our set of assumptions towards nutrition impact.
-This process, along with our satisfaction surveys, helps us assess completed TA assignments and guide future ones by elucidating the building blocks and roadblocks to progress towards improved coverage of multisectoral nutrition programmes and policies, and therefore advancing SUN countries' nutrition agendas.
+To evaluate our technical assistance, MQSUN+ has developed an assumption map to retrospectively assess TA assignments-considering whether TA activities led to the intended outputs and outcomes based on our set of assumptions toward nutrition impact.
+This process, along with our satisfaction surveys, helps us assess completed TA assignments and guide future ones by elucidating the building blocks and roadblocks to progress toward improved coverage of multisectoral nutrition programmes and policies and, therefore, advancing SUN countries' nutrition agendas.

-Providing global support to inform larger SUN strategy and guidance
+Providing global support to inform larger SUN Strategy and guidance

-MQSUN+ also provides TA to the SUN Movement Secretariat to develop guidance for SUN countries, support global SUN efforts and inform the SUN Strategy (Figure 3).
-Specifically, MQSUN+ has supported SMS to systematically review and provide actionable recommendations on SUN country national nutrition plans, assess and support the functional capacity needs of SUN Focal Points and improve the guidance around financial tracking and budget analysis for nutrition and support countries to carry out these activities.
-These efforts reinforce MQSUN+ country TA, and we leverage the outputs and learnings from these global level initiatives across our country support.
+MQSUN+ also provides TA to the SMS to develop guidance for SUN countries, support global SUN efforts and inform the SUN Strategy (Figure 3).
+Specifically, MQSUN+ has supported SMS to systematically review and provide actionable recommendations on SUN country nutrition plans, assess and support the functional capacity needs of SUN Focal Points and improve the guidance around financial tracking and budget analysis for nutrition and support countries to carry out these activities.
+These efforts reinforce MQSUN+ country TA, and we leverage the outputs and learnings from these global initiatives across our country support.